 How Much Does It Cost?

-The Glebe PTA covers coach training and regional competition entrance fees.
+The Glebe PTA covers some training costs and regional competition entrance fees.

-The Glebe Odyssey program will provide fee waivers and financial assistance to interested students.
-You can indicate interest in financial assistance by adding a note on your form or by sending an email to the Odyssey Coordinator (to be kept confidential).
+The Glebe Odyssey program will provide fee waivers and financial assistance to interested students who qualify because they are participating in the free/reduced lunch program, Medicaid, or similar programs.
+You can indicate interest in financial assistance by sending an email to the Odyssey Coordinator (to be kept confidential).
 No student will be turned away due to financial need.
+Please contact us for additional details about the scholarship policy.

 What is the time commitment?